Russell-Shean/NLD-sewage/README.md

    - Or viewed at the following link:
    - The R markdown code used to make this html file is in the NLD COVID19 sewage sampling.Rmd file

+# Outputs

+1. An animation of sampling sites's RNA concentrations over time: Nld_sewageRNA.gif
+2. A zoomable map that shows data as color and RNA concentration as size: NLD_COVID19sewage_map.html

 # History